So Close, Yet So Far Away exhibition featuring J. Heres, M. Kolarova, and L. Limbourg

 Laura Limbourg (1996) was born in Edegem, Belgium, currently lives and works in Prague.
 Laura is a Graduate of the Academy of Fine Arts in Prague, she studied under Martin Mainer and later in Josef Bolf ’s studio.
 She lives and works in Prague, Czech Republic.

-The exhibition will be on view from April 12 through October 30, 2024
+The exhibition will be on view through October 30, 2024

 at the Gallery